-The fees and charges of NGS Super are set out on pages 28 to 30 of the NGS Super Member Guide dated 1 October 2011.
-A copy of this Member Guide is available online at www.ngssuper.com.au/formsand-publications/.
+The fees and charges of NGS Super are set out on page 5 of the NGS Super Member Guide dated 1 March 2012.
+A copy of this Member Guide is available online at www.ngssuper.com.au/forms-and-publications/.
 From here you can select the 'Product Disclosure Statement' tab.
 You can also refer to the NGS Super Transfer Guide which was issued to all PEGS members in April 2011.